akmalgomal3/insignia-be/README.md

 Note: Tasks can only execute when the application is running.
 If the application is stopped during a scheduled execution time, that execution will be missed.

+### Retry Logic

+When a task fails to execute (due to network issues, invalid webhook URL, etc.), the system will automatically retry based on the `max_retry` value configured for that task:

+1. If a task fails, it will retry up to `max_retry` times
+2. Retry intervals use exponential backoff (1s, 2s, 4s, 8s, etc.)
+3. After exceeding `max_retry` attempts, the task will be automatically deactivated to prevent continuous failures

+This ensures that temporary issues can be resolved automatically while preventing tasks with persistent problems from continuously consuming system resources.

+**Note**: The scheduler now refreshes task status before execution to ensure deactivated tasks are not executed again.

 ## Development

 Install dependencies: